uclibs/treatment_database/README.md

 If you're running in a headless linux environment you'll likely the X virtual frame buffer.
 You can install this with yum and other popular package managers.

-Finally, you'll need to add the following bash to your bin `/usr/local/bin/wkhtmltopdf.sh`
+Finally, you'll need to add the following script to your bin `/usr/local/bin/wkhtmltopdf.sh`

 ```bash
 xvfb-run -a -s "-screen 0 640x480x16" wkhtmltopdf "$@"